- Information about us

 - Specsavers Hearcare Group Limited (a company registered in Guernsey with company number 35965 and its registered office at La Villiaze, St Andrews, Guernsey, GY6 8YP).

 Each Specsavers store is a company within the Specsavers Group.
 Details of each store company are available in the relevant store.

 For our home-visit customers:

 - Specsavers Healthcall Limited (a company registered in England and Wales with company number 02604077 and its registered office at Forum 6, Solent Business Park, Whiteley, Hampshire, PO15 7PA).

-Specsavers Group are data controllers of your personal information for the purposes of any data-protection legislation that applies.
-You can contact the Specsavers Group Data Protection Officer at Data Protection Office at Forum 6 Parkway, Solent Business Park, Whiteley, Hampshire, PO15 7PA.
+The Specsavers Group are data controllers of your personal information for the purposes of any data-protection legislation that applies.
+This means that they are responsible for how and why your personal information is collected, used and stored.
+If have any questions or concerns about how your information is being managed, you can write to our Data Protection Officer at Data Protection Office, Forum 6 Parkway, Solent Business Park, Whiteley, Hampshire, PO15 7PA.